ARLBench: Flexible and Efficient Benchmarking for Hyperparameter Optimization in Reinforcement Learning: Subset Selection

 where $\text{rank}(r_\lambda^e)$ denotes the rank of the return $r_\lambda^e$ among all returns in environment $e$.

-For the regression model, we use the \textit{LinearRegression} class from the \textit{scikit-learn}\footnote{\url{https://scikit-learn.org}} package.
+For the regression model, we used the \textit{LinearRegression} class from the \textit{scikit-learn}\footnote{\url{https://scikit-learn.org}} package.
 This relies on the ordinary least squares method for fitting, which is invariant to permutation of features, i.e., environments.